 How do you view song lyrics on Amazon Music mobile?

 On mobile, Tap the “X-Ray” button at the bottom of the screen when playing a song, and the lyrics should appear if they’re available, along with other information.
-If you’re using the service on PC, start playing some music and then click the name of the song near the bottom left-hand corner of the screen.
-The lyrics and other information will then appear, if available
+If you’re using the service on a PC, start playing some music and then click the name of the song near the bottom left-hand corner of the screen.
+The lyrics and other information will then appear if available

 How do you use Amazon Music Car Mode?